-1. listing your vacation rental(s) on different booking channels, as well as your website.
+1. Listing your vacation rental(s) on different booking channels, as well as on your website.

-3. sending periodic reports to the owner(s) and splitting the income based on the agreed formula or fee in the contract.
+3. Sending periodic reports to the owner(s) and splitting the income based on the agreed formula in the contract.

 And going through the list and many more over and over again!

-But before you can start attending to the list and ticking the boxes, you need to warm up by reading a guide to start your vacation rental business.
+But before you can start attending to the list and ticking the boxes, you need to warm up by reading a guide to starting your vacation rental business.